Convert MD to EPUB

 - Formatted text (italics, bold preserved)

-- Ready to upload to Amazon KDP, Apple Books
+- Ready for Amazon KDP and Apple Books

 Example 2: Technical Guide to Educational Ebook